gregorybesson/ai-notes/README.md

 ## contingency problem

-## Pruning
-allows us to ignore portions of the search tree that make no difference to the final choice

 ## Game
 A game can be formally defined as a kind of search problem with the following components:
 - The initial state, which includes the board position and an indication of whose move it is.